Khajuraho: Demographics

 As of 2011, the Indian census stated that Khajuraho had a population of 24,481.
 Males constitute 52% of the population and females 48%.
 Khajuraho has an average literacy rate of 53%, lower than the national average of 74.04%: male literacy is 62%, and female literacy is 43%.
 In Khajuraho, 19% of the population is under six years of age.

 Transport

 Air

-Khajuraho Airport has flights to Delhi and Varanasi.
+Khajuraho Airport has flights to Delhi, Varanasi and Rewa.
 The airport is 3 km south of Khajuraho Town, and was opened in 1978 to facilitate tourism to the nearby UNESCO world heritage site temple complex.
 Concerns have been raised by experts regarding the feasibility of this airport and its impact on the world heritage site and the environment.

 Rail

 Khajuraho railway station connects the town by a daily train to Delhi via Chhatarpur, Tikamgarh, Jhansi, Gwalior, Agra, and Mathura.
 It provides a daily train connecting to Agra, Jaipur, Bhopal and Udaipur.
 A local daily train also connects to Kanpur, whilst Varanasi is connected three times a week.
 At present, Khajuraho is connected by rail with New Delhi by two trains, namely the Geeta Jayanti Express originating from Kurukshetra and the Uttar Pradesh Sampark Kranti Express originating from Hazrat Nizamuddin railway station.